OpenUpSA/lottery-grants/README.md

 ### MVP

+- [ ] Update with latest webflow export: include treemap loading div. @Matt loading not showing at top after content added
+- [ ] Avoid CSS `//` comments from webflow or post-process in webflow import. @Matt ?
+- [ ] Filter panel on narrow screen does not go away when clicking outside of it @Matt ?
 - [ ] Spaces not working in search. @Matt webflow spacebar event handling?
+- [x] Collapse beneficiary names (case and punctuation)
+- [x] Add project number and date to CSV export
+- [x] Reduced data size.
+Had grown to over 20MB with with data and fields, restructuring reduced to around 13MB.
 - [x] Remove all filters - implemented?
 Bug fixed.
 - [x] Year should be e.g. 2019/2020 instead of 2019.
 - [x] Add link to https://www.nlcsa.org.za/annual-reports. @Matt
-- [ ] Update with latest webflow export: include treemap loading div. @Matt loading not showing at top after content added
 - [x] Remove 'date' from selected data table? @Matt
-- [ ] Avoid CSS `//` comments from webflow or post-process in webflow import. @Matt ?
 - [x] Implement Netlify deployment
 - [x] Get latest data
 - [x] Do not include date for now, as we only have date for 2019-20. (old task: Include allocation date once available in data set)